Sudomemo/sudomemoDNS/README.md

     |          Version 1.1          |
     +===============================+

-    == Welcome to SudomemoDNS! ==
+    == Welcome to sudomemoDNS! ==
     This server will allow you to connect to Sudomemo when your Internet Service Provider does not work with custom DNS.

     == How To Use ==
     First, make sure that your console is connected to the same network as this computer.